Wednesday, March 18, 2026

 She and I have done it for nearly three years, and I understand why she gets so cranky on the weekend.

-I understand totally where she's coming from.
+I understand where she’s coming from.

 But I don’t, because I know what an entire weekend with them is like.